 Step 3 - Clean and Level

 Dust the floor and rinse it thoroughly to remove the sand dust.
-Apply a floor leveler the entire area of the floor.
+Apply a floor leveler to the entire area of the floor.
 Let the leveler fill in the grout line and ensure the floor level is uniform.
 You can use a flat leveling board to make the floor more uniform.

 Step 4 - Purchase

 The leveler must be left to cure for at least 24 hours.
 The time between can be used to purchase required items like tiles, mortar, and other essential items.
-You should measure the area to be tiled accurately so that you can decide the size and number of tiles required.
+You should measure the area to be tiled accurately so that you can decide the size and amount of tiles required.

 Step 5 - Prepare the Mortar